uprial/secretrooms/README.md

 * Fuel and ingots in furnaces (*1)
 * Whirlpools in water with loot chests under magma blocks

-(*1) Doesn't work in structures with post-generation, known example: Desert Pyramids.
+(*1) Doesn't work in structures with post-generation, known example: Desert Pyramid, Outpost.

 ## Commands